 When things happen unexpectedly that interrupt delivery, they’re called shipment exceptions.
 Examples of shipment exceptions include bad weather, problems with transportation, wrong addresses, and issues with customs.
 These things can happen during shipping, at any point, from pick up to delivery.

-A delivery exception in short means a problem with your package.
+A delivery exception, in short, means a problem with your package.
 It might be a delay or a delivery issue.
-However, it doesn’t always mean your package will be late or go missing.
-Sometimes, the package can still reach you on time, even if there is a delivery exception.
+However, it doesn’t always mean your package will be late or missing.
+Sometimes, the package can still reach you on time, even with a delivery exception.

 Why Do Shipment Exceptions Happen?

 Now, let’s talk about why these things happen.
-When bad weather occurs, like a big winter storm or a hurricane, it can be hard to safely deliver packages.
+When bad weather occurs, like a big winter storm or a hurricane, it can be complicated to deliver packages safely.
 Transportation problems can also cause shipment exceptions, for example, if a truck gets into an accident or breaks down.

 This means packages might take longer to deliver because of the unexpected delay.
 If a customer gives you the wrong address, that can also cause a delay.
 These are just a few examples of why shipment exceptions happen.

-The merchant or seller has certain responsibilities.
-For example, ensuring the package has been packaged correctly, has the right labels, and is given to the shipping company.
-The seller also needs to give the correct shipping address and any required customs paperwork.
+The merchant or seller has specific responsibilities.
+For example, ensuring the package has been packaged correctly, has the correct labels, and is given to the shipping company.
+The seller must also give the correct shipping address and customs paperwork.

 If the merchant doesn’t do these things properly, they might be responsible if something goes wrong with the shipment.

 The bad news is that shipment exceptions can be a big problem for your business.
-If a package is delayed or doesn’t arrive at all, your customers might get angry and leave bad reviews.
+If a package is delayed or doesn’t arrive, your customers might get angry and leave bad reviews.
 This can hurt your business.
-Customers that have had a bad experience might decide to order from a different store next time.
+Customers who have had a bad experience might order from a different store next time.
 Shipment exceptions can also cost you money.
 You might have to pay extra fees to ship the package again, or you might lose the package altogether.

 Preventing Shipment Exceptions

 To prevent shipment exceptions, there are several things you can do.
-There are key systems that should be put in place.
-First and foremost, there should be a solid tracking system available to both the seller and the customer.
-This allows all parties involved to monitor the progress of the shipment and identify any potential delays early on.
+There are vital systems that should be put in place.
+First and foremost, a solid tracking system should be available to both the seller and the customer.
+This allows all parties to monitor the shipment’s progress and identify potential delays early on.

-Most of us have probably been really excited about an item we’ve ordered, and then immediately walked to the living room window to longingly gaze out at the street, hoping that the package will somehow magically arrive in an instant.
+Most of us have probably been really excited about an item we’ve ordered and then immediately walked to the living room window to longingly gaze out at the street, hoping that the package will magically arrive instantly.